whoamilittl3fish/todo-api/README.md

 ### Flow when client sending a POST

-`main.py` will call to do the flow, first FastAPI receives that request, check the data with `TodoCreate` in schema.py (
+main.py handles the flow as follows: first, FastAPI receives the request and validates the data using TodoCreate from schemas.py (Pydantic library).
+Then, it parses the JSON into an object and calls functions in crud.py to create the data in the database.
+Finally, FastAPI validates the response data again using the response model and sends it back to the client.

 Test `FastAPI` with GET, POST, PUT, DELETE with swagger UI.